 Proposal writing is not the same as other types of writing.
 It is a learned skill, a delicate dance of informing and persuading in as few words as possible.
 On this page you'll find insights from us and others in the field of grantsmanship.
 We hope you will find the resources below helpful.
 Feel free to ask questions.
 We are here to help you.

 Start with a great idea.
-Devote considerable planning time to developing this great idea into solid project.
+Devote considerable planning time to developing this great idea into solid project using a logic model.
 Identify a prospective funder whose interests match yours, and read their application instructions carefully.
-While this application instruction is often referred to as the guidelines, think of them as rules, since they are rarely mere suggestions.
+While this application instruction is often referred to as the guidelines, think of them as rules.
+They are rarely mere suggestions.

 Within the project statement, clearly communicate the current situation (baseline) and where you will bring the situation by grant period end (outcomes).
 Hypothetical, somewhat exaggerated example: "Currently, only 1% of college graduates nationwide demonstrate proficiency in a lesser-taught language.
 Through my ingenious, replicable activities, 5% of graduates at my college will demonstrate proficiency in a lesser-taught language by the end of the grant period."
 This will tell the grant maker what they most want to know: how much difference will their grant money buy if they choose to invest in you.
 A grant maker will find your promised outcomes more persuasive and believable if they are SMART: Specific, Measurable, Ambitious, Realistic and Time-limited.

 Write to your audience — the review panel that will score your proposal.
 Proposal reviewers are often volunteers who may or may not be specialists in your discipline.
 Tasked with scoring many proposals in a short amount of time for little or no compensation, they simply cannot and will not spend a lot of time fighting to understand what you mean.
+The proposal you sweated over for countless hours may be reviewed in only one half hour.
 Clarity becomes paramount.
 Less is often more — don't go on and on.
 Avoid jargon and acronyms.
 Explain esoteric concepts.
 Help them help you by making your proposal interesting, informative, persuasive, AND concise, orderly, and pleasing to the eye.

 Writing a winning grant proposal is a crucial career skill for so many and yet can seem dastardly enigmatic until you get the hang of it.
 Fortunately, many seasoned veterans have condensed their wisdom for others' benefit.
 Take a look at the selected resources below to shorten your learning curve.